alexreisner/geocoder/README.md

 Do *not* include the prefix when passing a URL to be expired.
 Expiring `:all` will only expire keys with the configured prefix -- it will *not* expire every entry in your key/value store.

+In addition to conventional cache stores like Redis, it's possible to keep your cache in the database using `ActiveRecord`.
+For example see [this gist](https://gist.github.com/shqear93/4b07153b4ca7e4e4a41da492679f6c0e).

 _Before you implement caching in your app please be sure that doing so does not violate the Terms of Service for your geocoding service._